ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/thresholds.rst

 Saving threshold maps
 ~~~~~~~~~~~~~~~~~~~~~

-Selavy provides the option of writing out the various arrays created for the median box searching.
+Selavy provides the option of writing out the various arrays created for the VariableThreshold mode.
 These include the signal-to-noise map, the noise map and the threshold map.
 These will be written to a CASA image.
 If the name is not given, no image will be written.

-In a parallel case, the current behaviour is to write individual images for each worker, showing just their subsection of the full image.
-The name in this case will be modified to have a suffix like "_workerNum_numProcesses" (so that worker #6 of 8 will have the suffix "_6_8").
-Due to the multiple outputs, these options are perhaps best used in serial mode (it is currently intended more for debugging and analysis purposes, and may be improved as we move towards actual operations).
+The images will be created with the same size as the full input image (any search subsection is ignored - pixels outside this are set to zero).

 The parameters controlling this behaviour are listed below.